 Lack of Connection

 Most of us parents are so busy, with our jobs and other social commitments that we don’t have the time and patience to attend to the actual needs of our kids.
 Even though we are able to communicate with one another instantly, sadly we are unable to connect to each other.
 This lack of connection is giving rise to an unprecedented rise in anxiety and depression in children.

 How does this connection begin?
 It begins soon after a birth when the only need of a human baby is food and safety.
 Close physical proximity is the only way a child feels safe is by continuing the feeling of being in the security of being in the womb.
 Warm and feeling safe.
 Child psychologist Jean Liedloff in her book The Continuum Concept stresses the need of a child to be held close by his/her mother or any other caring human being.

 It is totally misguided belief that carrying a baby continuously will make it want to be constantly carried.
 My own experience has proved this to be totally false.
 When my son was born he was continuously carried, held and kept close to us, his parents, by the time he could crawl, he was up and around roaming and exploring around the house only wanting to be picked up when he was hungry, dirty or had hurt himself.

-Noted developmental psychologist Mary Ainsworth, reiterates that secure attachment is not only necessary to becoming mentally healthy, it also helps a child develop intellectually.
+Noted developmental psychologist Mary Ainsworth, reiterates that secure attachment is not only necessary to become mentally healthy, it also helps a child develop intellectually.
 “Warm, sensitive care, Ainsworth insisted, does not create dependency; it liberates, and enables autonomy.
-“It’s a good thing to give a baby and a young child physical contact,” she says, “especially when they want it and seek it.
-It doesn’t spoil them.
-It doesn’t make them clingy.
-It doesn’t make them addicted to being held.”
+“It’s a good thing to give a baby and a young child physical contact,” she says, “especially when they want it and seeks it.
+It doesn’t spoil them or make them clingy.
+Nor does it make them addicted to being held.”

 The world’s first scientifically tested song to make babies happy – Love how the mothers and children attune to each other